mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 UCS groups sstables in levels based on the logarithm of the sstable density, with the fanout factor $f$ as the base of the logarithm, and with each level triggering a compaction as soon as it has
-$t$ sstables.
+$t$ overlapping sstables.
 The choice of the parameters $f$ and $t$, and of a minimum sstable size, determines the behaviour of the strategy.
-This allows users to choose a levelled strategy by setting $t=2$, or a tiered strategy by choosing
+This allows users to choose a levelled strategy by setting $t=2$, or a tiered strategy by choosing $t=f$.
-$t=f$.
 Because the two options are mutually exclusive, meet at $f=2$ and form a space of options for choosing different ratios of read amplification (RA) vs write amplification (WA) (where levelled compaction improves reads at the expense of writes and approaches a sorted array as $f$ increases, and tiered compaction favors writes at the expense of reads and approaches an unsorted log as $f$ increases), we combine the two parameters into one integer value, $w$, and set them to be:

 * If $w < 0$ then $f = 2 - w$ and $t = 2$.
 This means leveled compactions, high WA but low RA.
   We write this as L*f* (e.g. L10 for $w = -8$).
-* If $w > 0$ then set $f = 2 + w$ and $t = f$.
+* If $w > 0$ then $f = 2 + w$ and $t = f$.
 This means tiered compactions, low WA but high RA.
   We write this as T*f* (e.g. T4 for $w = 2$).
 * If $w = 0$ then $f = t = 2$.
 This is the middle ground, leveled and tiered compactions behave identically.
   We write this as N.

-Further, because levels can choose different values of $w$, levels can behave differently.
-For example level zero could behave like STCS but higher levels could behave more and more like LCS.
+Further, UCS permits the value of $w$ to be defined separately for each level, and thus levels can have different behaviours.
+For example level zero could use tiered compaction (STCS-like) but higher levels could switch to levelled (LCS-like) with increasing levels of read optimization.

-The strategy splits sstables at specific shard boundaries whose number grows with the density of the sstable, and uses the non-overlap between sstables created by this splitting to be able to perform compactions concurrently.
+The strategy splits sstables at specific shard boundaries whose number grows with the density of an sstable, and uses the non-overlap between sstables created by this splitting to be able to perform compactions concurrently.

 ## Size-based levels